bazaar-bytes/bazaar-bytes-backend/README.md

 ## REST API for a BazaarBytes app.

 This repo implements the backend REST API (built in Express + MongoDB).
-A repository for with the frontend (React App) can be found here: [BazaarBytes_Frontend](https://github.com/bazaar-bytes/bazaar-bytes-frontend)
+A repository for the frontend (React App) can be found here: [BazaarBytes_Frontend](https://github.com/bazaar-bytes/bazaar-bytes-frontend)